mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public virtual Matrix ModifyTransformMatrix(Matrix Transform)

 Allows you to set the transformation of the screen that is drawn.
 (Translations, rotations, scales, etc.)

+### public virtual void PostDrawInterface(SpriteBatch spriteBatch)

+Called after interface is drawn but right before mouse and mouse hover text is drawn.
+Allows for drawing interface.

+### public virtual void PostDrawFullscreenMap(ref string mouseText)

+Called while the fullscreen map is active.
+Allows custom drawing to the map.

+### public virtual void PostUpdateInput()

+Called after the input keys are polled.
+Allows for modifying things like scroll wheel if your custom drawing should capture that.